RCM

 Independent Medical Reviews: Many states offer independent review processes for disputed medical necessity denials, providing an objective third-party evaluation.

-How Does the Denial Process in Medical Billing Work?
+How the Denial Process Actually Works

 Understanding the denial workflow helps PT practices respond more effectively and identify intervention points: